F-8-Developer/golang-restAPI-FR/README.md

-# [Golang RestAPI with JWT]:
+# [Golang golang-restAPI-FR]:

-Build with golang and gin with jwt authentication.
+Build simple golang restfull API.
 It features a simple and better performance, and customize with requirements needed.

 ### Required